-You can change your current contribution rate to either 3%, 4%, 6%, 8% or 10% of your salary or wages (as the case may be) at any time by notifying your employer accordingly.
+At the date of this document, you can change your current contribution rate to either 3%, 4%, 6%, 8% or 10% of your salary or wages (as the case may be) at any time by notifying your employer accordingly.
 However, unless your employer agrees otherwise, you cannot change your contribution rate at intervals that are less than three months apart.
 The new contribution rate will apply to the next salary or wage payment after your employer receives that instruction.
+You can also change your contribution rate by notifying Inland Revenue (using your myIR account) or by notifying Milford direct.